kartonfarkas/api_docs/source/suite/contacts/combined_segment_list.rst

 Listing Combined Segments
 =========================

-Generates a list of combined segments.
+Generates a list of all available combined segments.
 With combined segments, it is possible to combine the results of several other segments.

 Endpoint
 --------